mhaugrud/msumcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

 Here are a couple of things you'll need to understand about this program.

-The first line tells Python to load a **module** named ``turtle``.
+The first line tells Python to load a **module** named `turtle``.
 That module brings us two new types that we can use: the ``Turtle`` type, and the ``Screen`` type.
 The dot notation ``turtle.Turtle`` means *"The Turtle type that is defined within the turtle module"*.
 (Remember that Python is case sensitive, so the module name, ``turtle``, with a lowercase `t`, is different from the type ``Turtle`` because of the uppercase `T`.)

 We then create and open what the turtle module calls a screen (we would prefer to call it a window, or in the case of this web version of Python simply a canvas), which we assign to variable `wn`.
 Every window contains a **canvas**, which is the area inside the window on which we can draw.

 In line 3 we create a turtle.
 The variable `alex` is made to refer to this turtle.
 These first three lines set us up so that we are ready to do some drawing.

 In lines 4-6, we instruct the **object** alex to move and to turn.
 We do this by **invoking** or activating alex's **methods** --- these are the instructions that all turtles know how to respond to.

 .. admonition:: Modify the program ...

-   Starting on line 7, adding the commands necessary to have *alex* complete the rectangle.
+   Starting on line 7, add the commands necessary to have *alex* complete the rectangle.

 **Check your understanding**